johnstewart0820/ts_card_memory_game/README.md

-This is the [memory card game](https://memory-card-game.iceberg1109.vercel.app/), built by Next.js
+This is the [memory card game](https://memory-card-game.iceberg1109.vercel.app/), built by Next.js and Typescript.

 ### The goal